In-class Diploma Program

 Successful completion of the supervised practical placement is mandatory for graduation.

-Asfiya Rahman, RPhT, BSc
+Asfiya Rahman, RPhT

 Uche Iseuwe, RPh, MPH, B.Pharm, MBA